Cantor Fitzgerald Reiterates Nano X Imaging (NNOX) Overweight Recommendation

 What is the Fund Sentiment?

 There are 195 funds or institutions reporting positions in Nano X Imaging.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to NNOX is 0.06%, an increase of 40.93%.
-Total shares owned by institutions increased in the last three months by 9.99% to 12,419K shares.
-The put/call ratio of NNOX is 0.63, indicating a bullish outlook.
+This is an increase of 2 owner(s) or 1.04% in the last quarter.
+Average portfolio weight of all funds dedicated to NNOX is 0.06%, an increase of 45.33%.
+Total shares owned by institutions increased in the last three months by 16.54% to 13,132K shares.
+The put/call ratio of NNOX is 0.50, indicating a bullish outlook.

 What are Other Shareholders Doing?

-Credit Suisse holds 678K shares representing 1.18% ownership of the company.
-In it's prior filing, the firm reported owning 678K shares, representing a decrease of 0.02%.
-The firm decreased its portfolio allocation in NNOX by 25.80% over the last quarter.
+Credit Suisse holds 687K shares representing 1.19% ownership of the company.
+In it's prior filing, the firm reported owning 678K shares, representing an increase of 1.27%.
+The firm decreased its portfolio allocation in NNOX by 37.63% over the last quarter.

-Geode Capital Management holds 490K shares representing 0.85% ownership of the company.
-In it's prior filing, the firm reported owning 466K shares, representing an increase of 4.80%.
-The firm decreased its portfolio allocation in NNOX by 24.01% over the last quarter.
+Geode Capital Management holds 526K shares representing 0.91% ownership of the company.
+In it's prior filing, the firm reported owning 490K shares, representing an increase of 6.85%.
+The firm increased its portfolio allocation in NNOX by 160.81% over the last quarter.

 IWN - iShares Russell 2000 Value ETF holds 419K shares representing 0.73% ownership of the company.
 In it's prior filing, the firm reported owning 434K shares, representing a decrease of 3.49%.
 The firm decreased its portfolio allocation in NNOX by 20.93% over the last quarter.